Innovations We Support

 “Las Warmis”: ICT and audio technology innovation to enhance women’s access to safe information on medical abortion

-Colectiva por la Libre Información para las Mujeres Peru
+Colectiva por la Libre Información para las Mujeres

 Colectiva por la Libre Información para las Mujeres (CLIM) de-stigmatizes and de-medicalizes access to safe abortion information in Peru by developing and testing a feminist audio collective focused on this topic.
 Women from local grassroots organizations will be trained in audio production content during seven-day audio collective workshops held in three regions.
 Additionally, CLIM will develop short testimony-based radionovelas, short audio messages and 30-minute talk show programmes.
 All recordings will be available on the internet and Spotify, and will be shared free-of-charge through WhatsApp and Telegram groups.